cristiandrami/CyberSecResources/notes/System and application security/challenges/1 - android/Android Challenges.md

 With all the information obtained before we can try to download and decrypt by ourself the `Class.dex` file in order to analyze it and to see if it contains useful information.

-In order to do that we can write a java "script" that:
+**In order to do that we can write a java "script" that:**
-1. performs an HTTP request to the url contained in the source code
+1. **performs an HTTP request to the url contained in the source code**
-2. inserts the body of the response into an array of bytes
+2. **inserts the body of the response into an array of bytes**
-3. uses the same approach used by the application source code to decrypt it and store it into a file called `data.jar`
+3. **uses the same approach used by the application source code to decrypt it and store it into a file called** `data.jar`

-> NOTE: the key is constructed directly from the package name we can find into `AndroidManifest.xml`
+> NOTE: the key is constructed directly from the package name which can be found into `AndroidManifest.xml`

 Java file content: